millu94/milluniverse/README.md

 Tomorrow I will start my day with resuming this handy tutorial (https://www.youtube.com/watch?v=377AQ0y6LPA& t=376s , currently at 24.55) and see where to go from there.
 According to the MVP, the next step is ensure that a customer can add products to basket, checkout, and pay for them.

+Day 2 objectives:

+-add items to cart and view basket